Ankit2741/Storage-Drive/README.md

 # Storage-Drive
-A drive app which is used to add, download or delete files and folders with notepad built inside it for text files.
+It is used to add, delete and download files and folders with a notepad built inside it for text files and an album built for photos.

 # Used Technologies
 1. HTML